liveuak/freenoom/README_EN.md

 > Every time you spend money, you're casting a vote for the kind of world you want .-- Anna Lappe

 ![Every time you spend your money, you are voting for the world you want. ](https://s2.ax1x.com/2020/01/31/13P8cF.jpg)

-Open source does not seek profit, how many follow the fate ... star is also a kind of support.

 ### Author
 - Main program and framework: [@luolongfei](https://github.com/luolongfei)